Rudy Lai

 1 updates

-GE Vernova unveiled AI-based software to advance industrial sustainability and operational efficiency goals.
+GE Vernova unveils new AI-based software dedicated to advancing industrial sustainability and operational goals.

 2023 Q4: no updates